February 28, 2023

-There are 3 types of adjustments you can make to your FAFSA after submitting it:
+There are 3 adjustments you can make to your FAFSA after submitting it:

-Changes: Generally, the only type of change you can make is adding or removing schools.
+Changes: Generally, the only change you can make is adding or removing schools.

-Corrections: You may need to correct certain errors on your FAFSA, such as a misspelling, incorrect Social Security number, or typo in your financial information.
+Corrections: You may need to correct simple mistakes on your FAFSA, such as a misspelling, incorrect Social Security number, or typo in your financial information.

 Updates: If you go through any relevant changes to your life or financial situation—like a change in dependency status or address—you should make the appropriate updates on the FAFSA.
 Doing so helps you get the correct amount of aid.

 With these in mind, here are some of the most common reasons students adjust their FAFSA information.
 We’ll also tell you how to make those adjustments.